hugogirard/durableFunctionFormRecognizer/README.md

 ## Step 2 - Create a Service Principal for the GitHub Action

-All the creation of the Azure resources and deployment of all applications is done in this sample using a GitHub Action.
+The creation of all the Azure resources and deployment of all applications is done in this sample using a GitHub Action.
 You will need to create a service principal that will be used to deploy everything.

 To achieve this, please follow this [link](https://github.com/marketplace/actions/azure-login).
 Be sure to save the output generated by the command line.
 You will need it after to create a **GitHub Secret**.